How illegal sanctions have impacted Zimbabwe’s Agriculture sector

 For instance Agribank was until recently under illegal sanctions and could not finance the agriculture sector properly due to lack of lines of credit.

 The bank ended up getting higher interest rates of about 15 percent instead of the usual four (4) percent from offshore banks because it was considered high risk to deal with.

 Furthermore, the bank could not partner with international organisations and donors, and ended up losing a number of customers and opportunities from the outside world.

 The unilateral sanctions brought a myriad of challenges to the agriculture sector.
 Specifically, they have made it extremely difficult to access agriculture lines of credit and attract investment.
 This resulted in lack of development, rehabilitation, modernisation and deterioration of production and marketing infrastructure, ultimately reducing productivity and access to markets.

 The sanctions affected the livelihood of households owing to lower agricultural yields and this derailed Zimbabwe’s quest to attain the United Nations Sustainable Development Goals (SDGs) against poverty and hunger.
-In essence, these unjustified and illegal sanctions have violated basic human rights by directly perpetuating hunger and poverty in Zimbabwe and working against the SDGs.
+In essence, these unjustified and illegal sanctions have violated basic human rights

 The number of functional tractors declined from 14,000 before sanctions to 6,000 against a national requirement of 40,000 units.
 The combined capacity declined from 300 units to 130 functional units against a national requirement of 400 units.